How Much Does a Wood Fence Cost? [2023 Data]

 Painting or staining your fence can boost its aesthetic appeal, enhancing the entire appearance of your yard or customizing the fence to match your home.
 The typical cost to paint or stain a fence ranges from $750 to $4,250, depending on the prep and amount of paint you need.

-Cost to Install a Wood Fence Yourself
+Installing a Wood Fence Yourself vs. Hiring a Pro

 For reference, the average yard requires around 150 linear feet of fencing.
 Depending on your setup, you’ll need a post for every six to eight feet of fencing, meaning you’ll need between 20 to 25 posts.

-You’ll save around $10 to $30 per linear foot if you install a wood fence yourself versus hiring a contractor.
 While installing a fence is a DIY-friendly project, make sure you feel confident in taking on this work.
 Tackling the installation on your own is time-consuming and physically demanding—expect to spend at least 30 to 50 hours putting up a new fence.

 This project also involves renting specialized equipment, including a post-hole digger or hole auger.
 Not to mention, if the posts are installed incorrectly, you could later spend $100 to $500 to repair a leaning, sagging, or fallen fence.
 If you don’t have experience installing fences, you might want to consider hiring a fence installer near you to do the job.